Taipei MRT & New Taipei Circular Line Guide

 Off-peak: Every 10 minutes

-The Taipei MRT Circular Line first phase has terminal stations at Dapinglin and New Taipei Industrial park.
-The government is adding more to the line so it creates a circle around Taipei and New Taipei cities.
+The Taipei MRT Circular Line’s first phase has terminal stations at Dapinglin and New Taipei Industrial Park.
+The government is adding more to the line, creating a circle around Taipei and New Taipei cities.

-The Circular Line doesn’t have a connection to the Wenhu Line.
-The next phase of the circular line will add Shilin and Taipei Zoo stations to the Yellow Line, which will also add a Brown Line connection.
+The Circular Line doesn’t connect to the Wenhu Line.
+The next phase of the Circular Line will add Shilin and Taipei Zoo Stations to the Yellow Line, which will also add a Brown Line connection.

 As of now, the second phase of the Circular Line is under construction.